oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

-unique identifier in `Record H`, created by the use of the `key` field option to designate a primary key for objects described by `Record H`, and the corresponding use of the `link` field option in `Record G` when referring to such objects.
+unique identifier in `Record H`, created by the use of the `key` field option to designate a primary key for objects described by `Record H`, and the corresponding use of the `link` field option in `Record G` when referring to such objects; the `link` field option both designates the field as a reference and generates the correct key type when extensions are removed by JADN tooling.

 ###### Figure 4-1 -- Contains and References Relationships